Ehrhardt 7.5 cm Model 1901: In Finnish service

-As part of its covert support for Finland during the 1939-1940 Winter War, the Norwegian government donated a field artillery battalion to the Finnish Army in February 1940.
+As part of its covert support for Finland during the 1939–1940 Winter War, the Norwegian government donated a field artillery battalion to the Finnish Army in February 1940.
 The guns were taken from stocks of artillery that had become surplus to requirement after large-scale cuts to the Norwegian military during the interwar period.
 The artillery pieces were delivered in response to a request for arms supplies from the Finnish foreign minister Väinö Tanner on 8 December 1939.
 In addition to artillery the Finns had also requested various types of ammunition, fighter aircraft and hand grenades, weapons that Norway could not provide.
 The secret transfer of the Model 1901 guns to Finland was a clear violation of the rules of neutrality on behalf of the Norwegian government.
 The 12 guns were delivered with 7,166 shells via the Swedish Bofors armaments company.
 In Finland the guns were given the designation 75 K 01.
 Eleven of the guns saw service in the Winter War with Field Artillery Regiment 9, firing some 36,400 shells during the conflict.
 More ammunition for the guns were later procured by the Finnish Army from Norwegian ammunition stocks captured by the Germans in 1940.
 During the Continuation War the guns were first issued to the fortification artillery, from 1942 being transferred to the coastal artillery arm.

 In German service

-When Nazi Germany conquered Norway in the two-month-long Norwegian Campaign in 1940 they captured many examples of the Norwegian 7,5cm feltkanon M/1901 and re-designated them 7,5 cm FK 246(n).
+When Nazi Germany conquered Norway in the two-month-long Norwegian Campaign in 1940 they captured many examples of the Norwegian 7,5 cm feltkanon m/01 and re-designated them 7.5 cm FK.
+246(n).
 The guns remained in German service in Norway until the end of the war, amongst other uses deployed in coastal artillery fortifications.
 During their 1940–1945 occupation of Norway the Germans rebuilt at least 17 Model 1901s as anti-tank guns.